-I did not realise when the shoeshine boy came and sat a few feet from me.
+I had not realised when the shoeshine boy came and sat a few feet from me.
+I felt he had been there awhile.
 He was a skeleton of a teenager.
-His face had the contours of thirteen and lines of thirty.
+His face had the contours of thirteen and lines of thirty (exaggeration intended).
 He seemed to have lived those intervening years in just a few months.
-His loosely fitting pants were tattered and torn; patch repairs at the knees being the perpetual trademark of destitution.
-The button-less shirt bared his bony chest.
+His loosely fitting tattered pants were secured around his thin waist by a twine; patch repairs at the knees being the perpetual trademark of destitution.
+A button-less shirt bared his bony chest.
 His attire hoarsely proclaimed his poverty.
-I had almost ignored him when my passing glance staggered at the sight of a conspicuous glow in his sunken eyes.
+I had almost ignored him when my sweeping glance staggered at a conspicuous glow in his sunken eyes.

 “What’s wrong with your health?
 You look so weak,” I changed the topic.